lipanski/datadog-sidekiq/README.md

 datadog-sidekiq
 ```

-Alternatively you can also run it in the background:
+Or run it in the background:

 ```bash
 datadog-sidekiq &
 ```

-If that's not enough, consider using a supervisor (Systemd, runit, Monit, immortal etc.) so you can make sure that your monitor will be available even after it crashes or the system is restarted.
+If that's not enough, consider using a supervisor (Systemd, runit, Monit, immortal etc.) so you can make sure that your monitor will be available even if the system is restarted.

 ## Build form source

-Install Rust (latest stable should be fine).
+Install [Rust](https://www.rust-lang.org) - latest stable version should be fine.

-Clone the project and run:
+Clone the project, enter the project directory and run:

 ```bash
 cargo build --release